History of the Cottonwood Community Club House

 Through the intervening decades—through World War II, the Baby Boom, the Cold War, the Viet Nam War, economic good times (and the other sort), the women of the Community Civic Club continued their good work in Cottonwood.

-On March 19, 1981, the Community Civic Club had nearly 100 members of which 8 were charter members who had been active during the construction of the Club House.
+On March 19, 1981, the Community Civic Club had nearly 100 members of which eight were charter members who had been active during the construction of the Club House.
 Over the years, the building has been called the “Cottonwood Community Club House” or the “Cottonwood Civic Center.”

-In 1989, during the Community Civic Center’s 50th.
-Anniversary a plaque and a large key honoring the architectural firm Lescher and Mahoney was installed.
+In 1989, during the Community Civic Center’s 50th anniversary a plaque and a large key honoring the architectural firm Lescher and Mahoney was installed.
 In 1999, a survey resulted in the National Register of Historic Places listing the entire Cottonwood Commercial Historic District on its registry.

-Realizing that Cottonwood Community Club House had not been significantly altered since 1940, the Club House was honored with its own individual listing on National Register of Historic Places.
+Realizing that the Cottonwood Community Club House had not been significantly altered since 1940, the Club House was honored with its own individual listing on the National Register of Historic Places.
 Soon, the building rang with the joyful sound of wedding bells, the laughter of happy children graduating grade school, and the musical pride played during civic celebrations.